kahopkin/OfficeDevTrainingContent/Teams/40 Conversational Bots/Demos/01-learn-msteams-bots/README.md

 # Demo: Creating conversational bots for Microsoft Teams

-This completed project is the result of the lab exercise **Creating conversational bots for Microsoft Teams**
+This completed project is the result of the lab exercise **Exercise 1 Creating conversational bots for Microsoft Teams** in the Extend Microsoft Teams – Associate -> Create interactive conversational bots for Microsoft Teams -> Exercise 1: Creating conversational bots for Microsoft Teams

 https://docs.microsoft.com/en-us/learn/modules/msteams-conversation-bots/3-exercise-conversation-bots